barryw/C128QuadKernal/README.md

 When you power on the machine, the LEDs will flash the currently selected kernal 5 times on the 128's LEDs.
 In the case of kernal 00 being selected, no LEDs will illuminate.

 ![kernal00](images/Kernal00.JPG) ![kernal01](images/Kernal01.JPG) ![kernal02](images/Kernal02.JPG) ![kernal03](images/Kernal03.JPG)

+#### Version 1

+There is a later version of this board that uses an ATTINY84 located here: https://github.com/barryw/C128QuadKernal/tree/attiny84

+This board allows for reprogramming the firmware using an ISP header.